Alabama

 (2) The insurer is a nonadmitted insurer domiciled outside the United States that is listed on the Quarterly Listing of Alien Insurers maintained by the International Insurers Department of the National Association of Insurance Commissions.

-At this time, the Wyoming Department of Insurance does not maintain a list of eligible non-admitted insurers
+At this time, the Wyoming Department of Insurance does not maintain a list of eligible non-admitted insurers.
+More information can be found here.

 For non-admitted insurers domiciled in a U.S. jurisdiction, a broker is permitted to place non-admitted insurance with such insurers provided they are authorized to write such business in their state of domicile and maintain minimum capital and surplus of $15 million.